KrisAff84/AWSweepByTag/README.md

 python main.py
 ```

-You script will use your default AWS credentials, but you can optionally export an AWS profile, access key and secret access key combination, or session token to use as credentials.
+The script will use your default AWS credentials, but you can optionally export an AWS profile, access key and secret access key combination, or session token to use as credentials.

 ```shell
 export AWS_PROFILE=<profile_name>